 - Once the validations are complete, you can click 'Cleanup test failover' on the recovery plan and the test failover environment is cleaned.

 For guidance on doing test failover for AD and DNS, refer to Test failover considerations for AD and DNS document.

-For guidance on doing test failover for SQL Always ON availability groups, refer to Doing Test failover for SQL Server Always On document.
+For guidance on doing test failover for SQL Always ON availability groups, refer to Performing Application DR with Azure Site Recovery and doing Test failover document.